javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 ![](eventflow.png)

-That is: for a click on `<td>` the event first goes through the ancestors chain down to the element (capturing), then it reaches the target, and then it goes up (bubbles), calling handlers on its way.
+That is: for a click on `<td>` the event first goes through the ancestors chain down to the element (capturing phase), then it reaches the target and triggers there (target phase), and then it goes up (bubbling phase), calling handlers on its way.

 **Before we only talked about bubbling, because the capturing phase is rarely used.
 Normally it is invisible to us.**